-Majora Carter is an urban revitalization strategy consultant, real estate developer and Peabody Award winning broadcaster.
-She is responsible for the creation & successful implementation of numerous green-infrastructure projects, policies and job training & placement systems.
+Majora Carter is a real estate developer, urban revitalization strategy consultant, MacArthur Fellow and Peabody Award winning broadcaster.
+She’s responsible for the creation of numerous economic development, technology inclusion & green-infrastructure projects, policies and job training & placement systems.
 She is also a lecturer at Princeton University’s Keller Center.

 Majora is quoted on the walls of the Smithsonian Museum of African-American History and Culture in DC: “Nobody should have to move out of their neighborhood to live in a better one” – which is also the subtitle of her 2022 book, Reclaiming Your Community.

 Carter applies corporate talent-retention consulting practice to reduce Brain Drain in American low-status communities.
 She has firsthand experience pioneering sustainable economic development in one of America’s most storied low-status communities: the South Bronx, as well as cities across North America and abroad.

 She and her teams develop vision, strategies and the type of development that transforms low-status communities into thriving mixed-use local economies.
 Her approach harnesses capital flows resulting from American re-urbanization to help increase wealth building opportunities across demographics left out of all historic financial tide changes.
 Majora’s work produces long term fiscal benefits for governments, residents, and private real estate developments throughout North America.

 In 2017, she launched the Boogie Down Grind, a Hip Hop themed specialty coffee & craft beer spot, and the first commercial “3rd Space” in the Hunts Point section